LivelyKernel/lively.next/README.md

 # flatn [![Build Status](https://travis-ci.org/rksm/flatn.svg?branch=master)](https://travis-ci.org/rksm/flatn)

-flat node dependencies (flatn) is a nodejs package organizer that supports flat file system structures for nodejs package dependencies.
-It is compatible with npm and provides an alternative for workflows where npm falls short.
+flat node dependencies (flatn) is a nodejs package organizer that supports flat directory structures for nodejs package dependencies.  flatn was created to allow npm packages being used together with [SystemJS](https://github.com/systemjs/systemjs) and [lively.modules](https://github.com/LivelyKernel/lively.modules) while maintaining compatibility with [node.js modules](https://nodejs.org/docs/latest/api/modules.html) at the same time.

 flatn installs packages into one or multiple directories and tells nodejs how to resolve packages in there so normal `require(...)` statements work.